agung-satria/dotfilez/README.md

 Install from file

-- Extract the files in the _.themes_ and _.icons_ folder to home directory
+- Extract the files in the _usr/share/icons_ and _usr/share/themes_ folder to each specified directory
 - And change icon and theme using _lxappearance_

 ## Install rofi